iangthomas/Ride-Sharing/README.md

 # Ride-Sharing
-A minimum viable product of a ride sharing app, like Uber of Lyft.
+A minimum viable product of a ride sharing app, like Uber or Lyft.

 Could someone make their own minimally viable version of Uber or Lyft in a weekend? **You bet they can.**